 Online Contact Form

-Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services/ Scholarship Appeal.
-Students appealing based on a death in the family should submit a copy of the death certificate, funeral program, or obituary.
-Students appealing based on health reasons need to submit medical documentation.
-In general, any claim of an extenuating circumstance that hindered a student’s academic success should be backed up with concrete documentation.
+Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services Appeal.
+Students appealing based on a death in the family should submit a legible copy of the

-Statements of Support may be submitted with an Enrollment Services/ Scholarship Appeal and can come from a variety of sources.
-For example, one may choose to seek a Statement of Support from an academic advisor, professor, or an employer.
-A student experiencing serious medical issues may choose to seek a Statement of Support from a healthcare professional.
-Statements of Support should be signed and printed on official letterhead.
+Statements of support may be submitted with an Enrollment Services Appeal and can come from a variety of sources.
+For example, one may choose to seek a statement of support from an academic advisor, professor, or an employer.
+A student experiencing serious medical issues may choose to seek a statement of support from a healthcare professional.
+Statements of support should be signed and printed on official letterhead.

-Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000
+Copyright © 2018 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000